-Sold by all Medicine Vendors throughout the world; at Professor HOLLOWAY'S Establishments, 244, Strand, Long and Sa.
-Mathematical Strand, Constant and Sa.
-Mathematical Strand, Constant Strand, don, and 80, Maiden-lane, New York; by A. Stampa, Constantinople; A. Guidicy, Smyrna; and E. Muir, Maita
+Sold by all Medicine Vendors throughout the world; at Professor HOLLOWAY'S Establishments, 244, Strand, London, and 80, Maiden-lane, New York; by A. Stampa, Constantinople; A. Guidiey, Smyrna; and E. Muir, Muita.

 COURSE of TWELVE LECTURES on the Osteology and Palæontology, or the Frame-work and Fossils of the class Mammalia, by Professor Owen, F.R.S., Superintendent of the Natural History Departments, British Museum, will be delivered in the Theatre of the Museum of Practical Geology, Jermyn-street, on Thursdays and Fridays, at 2 P.M., commencing on the 26th February, 1857.-Tickets to be had at the Museum, Jermyn-street.
-Fee for the Course, 5s.
+Fee for the Course.
+5s.